Albert-Corson/picturium/README.md

 # Picturium

-*This project was a school project done in 2020 (the Epicture at Epitech)*
+*This project was a school project done in 2020 (the Epicture at Epitech).
+This repository is a copy of the original*
 ___

 ## Authors